core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * In case of a response to a group request, multiple such responses can be received from the same server in reply to the same group request, until the CoAP Token value associated with the group request is freed up {{I-D.ietf-core-groupcomm-bis}}.
 Therefore, the freshness guarantee gets weaker with time.

-* For non-notification responses to group requests, the received Partial IV allows a recipient to determine the relative order of requests or responses.
+* In case of responses to group requests, the received Partial IV allows a recipient to determine the relative order of requests or responses.

 ## Replay Protection # {#sec-replay-protection}